braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/news_feed/integration.md

 platform: Web
 page_order: 0
 page_type: reference
-description: "This article covers how to interact with News Feeds via the Braze SDK."
+description: "This article covers News Feed card type and how to integrate the News Feed into your web application via the Braze SDK."
 channel: news feed

 ---